-In each sentence below, circle the topic and underline the controlling idea.
-For the effective TS, write what you think the supporting sentences will be about.
+Exercise 3.
+Identifying effective topic sentence In each sentence below, circle the topic and underline the supporting sentences will be about.

+1. My doctoris very kind to his patients

-The writer will give examples of ways in which his doctor is kind to patient 2, Fried rice is easy to prepare if you follow some simple steps 3.
-I am going to write about my city 4.
-I had an adventure in the jungle last year.
+The writer will give examples of ways in which his doctor is

+kind to patients

+2. Fried rice is easy to prepare if you follow some simple

+steps